 Woolacombe Bay is perennially popular and, aside from one small section, pets have the lion’s share of the three-mile beach all year round.
-Saunton Sands, backed by one of the most impressive dune systems in the country, is also wonderful and dogs have the run of its 3.5-mile beach throughout the year.
-And don’t forget surfers’ favourite Croyde Bay – it has a real wow factor, but dogs are not allowed from May to September.
+Saunton Sands, backed by an impressive dune system, is also wonderful and dog-friendly throughout the year.
+Don’t forget surfers’ favourite Croyde Bay, either – it has a real wow factor, but dogs are not allowed from May to September.
 For more information about dog-friendly beaches in North Devon, click here.

-Kayak hire starts from £10 an hour but owner Gary also offers two-hour guided tours of the area, where you can often spot dolphins and seals.
+Kayak hire starts from £10 an hour but owner Gary also offers two-hour guided tours, where you can often spot dolphins and seals.
 Guided tours cost £25, including all equipment, and there is no extra charge for dogs.
 Mini one-hour tours are also available for £20.
 If you’d rather head out on the water alone though, the company also offers a petsitting service.

 If you’d rather let someone else do all the hard work, consider taking a boat trip on the Ilfracombe Princess.
 Between Easter and October, the Princess cruises along the coast from Ilfracombe to show tourists old smugglers’ caves, waterfalls and the abundance of local wildlife.
 Trips range in length from one to two hours and start from £12 per adult.
 Well-behaved dogs on leads are welcome onboard, but must stay on the lower deck.

 I can highly recommend saving your legs and climbing aboard the funicular – at the time of writing, it was £3.90 for a return adult ticket and £1.50 for dogs.
-The dog-friendly Clifftop Cafe perched at the top is a great place to enjoy a cuppa and spectacular views across Lynmouth Bay, too.
+The dog-friendly Clifftop Cafe perched at the top is a great place to enjoy spectacular views across Lynmouth Bay, too.

 If you have a ticket for the cliff railway, you’re entitled to 10% off at the Lynton & Barnstaple Railway, a short drive away.
 The narrow-gauge railway originally closed in 1935 but a team of volunteers have spent decades bringing it back to life.
-Currently, from March to November, visitors can enjoy a two-mile round trip through the countryside from Woody Bay to Killington Lane Halt but there are ambitious plans to extend the route to Barnstaple.
+Currently, from March to November, visitors can enjoy a two-mile round trip from Woody Bay to Killington Lane Halt but there are ambitious plans to extend the route to Barnstaple.
 Return tickets cost £7.50 per adult while dogs travel free and even get their own ticket.

 There are plenty of fantastic walks to be had in this part of the world.
 If you’re keen to get off the beaten track, make Exmoor National Park your first stop.

-This is true Lorna Doone country, and trying to recognise the places mentioned in RD Blackmore’s famous novel will certainly keep bookworms busy.
+This is true Lorna Doone country, and trying to recognise the places mentioned in RD Blackmore’s famous novel will keep bookworms busy.
 To experience the breathtaking beauty of the area, take the 5.5-mile walk from County Gate to Oare Church.
 Alternatively, sign up for a two-hour guided tour of the park, which is also home to England’s highest seacliffs.
 Click here for inspiration and to see what’s coming up.

 The South West Coast Path is also a delight.
 The 630-mile route, which was originally created by coastguards patrolling the area for smugglers, runs from Minehead in Somerset to Poole in Dorset.
 The rugged six-mile section between the Morte Point and Bull Point Lighthouses is a great place to spot dolphins, while the scenery on the three-mile stretch from Lynton to the Valley of the Rocks is spectacular.

 You’ll also find delicious cakes at The Porthole Cafe, above Woolacombe Bay.
-This plastic-free cafe opened its doors in early 2019 and has a small but perfectly formed menu with everything from freshly-made salads to sandwiches.
-If you visit Croyde Bay, be sure to head to The Stores – a steampunk-style shop and cafe which champions local produce.
+This plastic-free cafe opened its doors in 2019 and has a small but perfectly formed menu with everything from salads to sandwiches.
+If you visit Croyde Bay, head to The Stores – a steampunk-style shop and cafe which champions local produce.
 And for coffee and cake in Ilfracombe, try No 28 The Cookery.
 There are plenty of dog-friendly cafes in town but this is one of the few that actually allows pets inside.